Kohl's sale falls apart in shaky retail environment - NewsBreak

 Kohl's sale falls apart in shaky retail environment

-Kohl's entered exclusive talks early this month with Franchise Group, the owner of Vitamin Shop and other retail outlets, for a deal potentially worth about $8 billion.
+Kohl's entered exclusive talks early this month with Franchise Group, the owner of Vitamin Shop and other retail outlets, on a deal worth about $8 billion, or $60 per share.

 "Given the environment and market volatility, the Board determined that it simply was not prudent to continue pursuing a deal," said Kohl's Chairman Pete Boneparth.

+"If for some reason when the economy picks up if somebody does this again, I mean, who's to say but I do think it's good that they're gonna stay," Zalewski said.

+Kohl's reports seeing consumer spending slow down in light of inflation.
+It plans to release 2nd quarter earnings in August.

-It was the second time this week that a major retailer retreated from a potential sale due to worsening economic conditions.
-Walgreen's said Thursday that it was giving up on its hopes of selling its Boots business in the UK.
+It was the second time this week that a major retailer retreated from a potential sale.
+Walgreen’s said Thursday that it was giving up on its plans to sell its Boots business in the UK.

 “Kohl’s decision to terminate acquisition talks with Franchise Group comes as no great surprise,” said Neil Saunders, managing director of GlobalData.
 “Current market conditions are not conducive to corporate dealmaking, with issues around financing and raising debt and capital all acting as barriers to closure.”